shawnholman/OIT-Extension/README.md

 3. Remove the current extension
 4. There should be a gear icon someone on the page.
 Clicking this will make a dropdown appear with an option to "Install Add-on From File..".
 Click on this and select the xpi file.
 5. Restart firefox.

+## Testing Locally
+In order to test the extensions, upload a local copy of the extension to your browser.

+### Chrome
+1. Go to chrome://extensions/
+2. In header, select the option that says "Developer Mode".
+This will open up the developers options which should now be visible.
+3. Click on the button that says "Load unpacked"
+4. Select the "extension" folder inside of OIT-Extension (OIT-Extension/extension)
+5. Click "Open"

+The local copy will be added and any future changes can be reflect by hitting the "Update" button.
+This means that you do not have to continuously add and remove the extension for testing.

+### Firefox
+1. Go to about:debugging
+2. Click on Load Temporary Add-on
+3. Select the manifest.json file inside of the "extension" folder (OIT-Extension/extension/manifest.json)
+4. Click "Open"

+The local copy will be added and any future changes can be reflect by hitting the "Reload" button.
+This means that you do not have to continuously add and remove the extension for testing.